16. The Tower

 Numerologically:

-Element: Fire.
-The Tower is associated with the element of Fire, representing transformation, purification and the burning away of the old to make way for the new.
+Element: The Tower is associated with the element of Fire, representing transformation, purification and the burning away of the old to make way for the new.
 Fire consumes, illuminates and catalyses change.
-In The Tower, fire is the agent of destruction that clears out the falsehoods and illusions, leaving behind only what's real and essential amongst the charcoal.
-Where can you harness this fiery energy to incinerate the inauthentic and ignite your updated purpose?
+In The Tower, fire destroys falsehoods and illusions, revealing what is real.
+Where can you harness this energy to eliminate the inauthentic and ignite your true purpose?

 iv.
 A Day in the Life of The Tower